 What has been the biggest obstacle that you have overcome?

 I have had many obstacles in my lifetime that I had to overcome, especially with having a disability, but I think the BIGGEST obstacle was having being pregnant and then having a miscarriage at 25 weeks.

-What is a dream you are currently working towards?
+What dream are you currently working towards?

 My dream is to be able to drive and have my own car, but it’s not easy at the moment because having a car specially made for my disability costs an arm and a leg, so I’m working towards that.